h397wang/Fish-Heart-Rate/README.md

 From visual inspection, it becomes very obvious where the heart beats appear.
 We can confirm this assumption too.
 We know the video's FPS, and therefore the frame period (33 ms).
 A period on the graph appears to take 10 frames which implies that the heart beat period is about 330 ms. So a frequency range of 2.5 to 3.5 Hz should be appropriate.

 ### Demonstration
-Here's an overly lengthy gif of the end product.
+Here's an overly lengthy gif of the end product (it might take awhile to load).

 <a href="https://github.com/h397wang/Fish-Heart-Rate/blob/master/DemoVids/fish_heart_rate_demo_10sec.gif"><img src="https://github.com/h397wang/Fish-Heart-Rate/blob/master/DemoVids/fish_heart_rate_demo_10sec.gif" align="center" ></a>